Länk till startsidan

 Every municipality in Sweden is required by law to offer students who have completed compulsory school an upper secondary education.
 Please note, that the Swedish school timeline differs to schools with international curriculums.

-Child playing on a schoolyard.
+Child playing on school yard.

 Preschool